vegaprotocol/documentation/docs/api/bridge/contracts/ERC20_Bridge_Logic.md

 ### revoke_exempt_depositor

-this function allows the exemption_lister to revoke a depositor's exemption from deposit limitsMUST emit Depositor_Exemption_Revoked if successful
+this function allows the exemption_lister to revoke a depositor's exemption from deposit limitsemits Depositor_Exemption_Revoked if successful

 ```js
 function revoke_exempt_depositor() public nonpayable